I got in trouble for playing football - Nali

 For Nali, these milestones are the continuation of a journey that started in 2014 with the country's first ever global tournament, the U17 Women's World Cup.

-"I feel like that moment, that's where everything began from," she explained.
+"I feel like that moment, that's where everything began," she explained.

-"That's the very year we also qualified for the Women's Africa Cup of Nations (Wafcon) for the first time.
+"That's the very year we also qualified for the Women's Africa Cup of Nations for the first time.
 If you look at the team that qualified for the Women's World Cup, half of it came from the U17 World Cup.

 "I really want to experience more, because now it's at a senior level.
 I'm very excited and looking forward to the World Cup."